nightscout/nightscout.github.io/docs/vendors/fly.io/new_user.md

 ## Step 7: Nightscout Application Configuration

 a) Once your site has processed the variables and redeployed itself it will be ready to use.
-In your fly.io dashboard click on the application (not the builder):
+In your fly.io dashboard at [https://fly.io/dashboard](https://fly.io/dashboard) click on the application (not the builder):

 <img src="../img/fly.io-dashboard.png" style="zoom:80%;" />